-After this it all becomes very iffy for it's the rule rather than the exception that the books of hours by Hardouyn and Godard are without a date.
+After this it all becomes very iffy, for it's the rule rather than the exception that the books of hours by Hardouyn and Godard are without a date.
 Therefore one typically looks in the almanacs that are placed at the beginning of the books and contain tables of the moveable feasts for the next 20-30 years.
-The argument is that nobody would pay a life's wager for a book with a table of past Easters.
+The argument is that nobody would pay their lifetime earnings for a book with a table of past Easters.
 This argument, tempting as it is, isn't quite water-proof though, because in those books of hours, where the year of printing has been specified, one sometimes sees that these almanacs in fact can be a few years older than the rest of the book.
 I have seen two exemplars where the almanacs were seven years old.

 A very concrete problem arises when we look at the relationship between the version with Latin quotes (Las Horas) and Accidens de l'Homme.

-The two copies I have seen of the former are located in Spain and Italy respectively.
-Therefore it is tempting to assume that Accidens is the original version (of these two), but that Nicolas Higman and Simon Vostre didn't want to translate the French rhymes into Spanish and Italian, and that they instead chose to replace the verses with sundry quotes in Latin that they found in the printed version of La Danse Macabre.
+The three copies I have seen of the former are written in Spanish, Latin and English respectively.
+Therefore it is tempting to assume that Accidens is the original version (of these two), but that Nicolas Higman and Simon Vostre didn't want to translate the French rhymes into Spanish, Latin and English, and that they instead chose to replace the verses with sundry quotes in Latin that they found in the printed version of La Danse Macabre.

 This is contradicted by the years of publication.
 In the Spanish almanac it says (page 14): »Año del nascimiento de nuestro señor de mill. ccccxcv«, and in the Italian: »anno a nativitate domini M.cccc.xcv«.
 Thus these two versions of Las Horas are from 1495, whereas we hardly meet copies of Accidens before 1512.
 This means that Las Horas is older than the calendar as well as Loups.

-Winn handles this problem by simply denying that these books exist: »However, no such edition from 1495 exists«.(5) In another case where a book of hours with images from Accidens is dated 1503, the solution is to assume that it should have said 1513.(6)
+Winn, however, doubts that such books exist: »However, no such edition from 1495 exists«.(5) In another case where a book of hours with images from Accidens is dated 1503, the solution is to assume that it should have said 1513.(6)